duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_overview.md

 <!-- /summary -->

-Likewise, using jQuery is not required for making a Spice instant answer.
+Likewise, using jQuery is not required for making a Spice Instant Answer.
 But, it does offer certain benefits, such as cross-browser compatible implementations of various JavaScript functions.
 For example, jQuery's `$.each()` should be used in place of the native `Array.prototype.forEach()`, as it does **not** work in IE 6,7,8.

-Later, we will walk you through several examples, ranging from simple to complex, which will explain how to use templates and make your instant answers look awesome :)
+Later, we will walk you through several examples, ranging from simple to complex, which will explain how to use templates and make your Instant Answers look awesome :)

 ## Spice Files

-A typical Spice instant answer requires several files to function properly.
+A typical Spice Instant Answer requires several files to function properly.
 - The Perl files go in the **lib** directory: `lib/DDG/Spice/InstantAnswerName.pm`
 - The frontend files (JS, Handlebars, CSS) discussed later go in the **share** directory: `share/spice/instant_answer_name/`